VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   Set the SESSION property of an ndi.daq.system object's ndi.daq.system object

-Help for ndi.daq.system.mfdaq/setsession is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/setsession is inherited from superclass ndi.daq.system
 ```

 ---